jozkan30/Slot_Machine-/README.md

 Getting Started: https://jozkan30.github.io/Slot_Machine-/

 Next Steps: In the future I plan on an effect that will show the array spinning through the array as as making the navigation bar, ratings, and feed back sections active.
+Build out more of the back-end so that users can make account and purschase and store playing chips.

  I would also like to create a wallet feature that will add or subtract based on the result of the game.